rewired-gh/astro-blog-rewired/src/content/post/concurrent-system.md

 Don't change other text.
 -->

 > This article is not meant to be a guide.
-It merely serves as a personal note and may not have a clear structure or polished content.
+It merely serves as a personal note and may not have a clear structure, a specific topic, or polished content.
 This note should never be considered finished.

 ## Essential Principles